RDXiaoLu/SCoralDet/README.md

 ## 📥 Download
 You can download the dataset from [Google Drive](https://drive.google.com/file/d/1QIcbNdZ6HfU8E3VphbP7FmWtgXlxXV1W/view?usp=drive_link).

-We also provide **coral videos** as part of the dataset.
+We also provide **5 coral videos** as part of the dataset.
 You can access and download them via the following [Google Drive](https://drive.google.com/file/d/1gGZgNfaqIUClyeygsUnVDogAIwkJLGx9/view?usp=drive_link).

 ---